 It’s the middle of December and your Australian holiday was a blast, but it’s time to return home to the UK.
 You may look Uber-cool in your shorts, t-shirt and flip-flops standing at the holiday airport when it is 37oC outside, but you soon realise you’ve made a fashion faux pas when the kids are screaming how cold they are before the plane has even left the runway, plus, you land in the UK and it’s the middle of Winter with sleet and rain hitting you horizontally.
-Dress accordingly for the destination, or keep a set of clothes handy to change into.
+Dress accordingly for the destination, or keep a set of clothes handy so you can change if need be.

 13. ALWAYS DOUBLE UP

-Before we leave the house, we always take up-to-date photos of ourselves and our travel documents such as passports, insurance, EHIC, booking information (for hotels, ferries, trains, flights etc), boarding passes etc. We then email them to ourselves (so we can access them abroad if need be) and we email them to Nana and Granda (aka Lynne’s Mum and Dad).
+Before we leave the house, we always take up-to-date photos of ourselves and scan our travel documents.
+Travel documents such as passports, insurance, EHIC, booking information (for hotels, ferries, trains, flights etc), boarding passes etc. We then email them to ourselves so we can access them abroad if need be.
+Plus we email them to Nana and Granda (aka Mummy’s Mum and Dad).
 You just never know.
-And if you’re thinking it’s a bit weird taking photos of yourself and emailing them to yourself…it’s ok, we do too, but if we get kidnapped or get lost in the desert (without a hat), at least we can be identified.
+If you’re thinking it’s a bit weird taking photos of yourself and emailing them to yourself…it’s ok, we do too.
+Should we get kidnapped or get lost in the desert (without a hat), at least we can be identified.

 14. EHIC ISN’T A SCRABBLE WORD

-A European Health Insurance Card (EHIC) allows you to receive state healthcare in other EEA countries and in Switzerland at a reduced cost or sometimes for free.
+A European Health Insurance Card (EHIC) allows you to receive state healthcare in other EEA countries.
+In Switzerland EHIC gives treatment at a reduced cost or occasionally free.
 An EHIC does not replace your travel insurance, which you should always have when travelling.
-Unless you want a hefty hospital bill to remove that piece of Lego from your little Angel’s nose, we suggest you make it a priority to get both before you travel, and if you already have both in place, make sure they are in date.
+Do you really want a hefty hospital bill to remove that piece of Lego from your little Angel’s nose?
+Make it a priority to get a EHIC and Insurance before you travel.
+If you already have both in place, make sure they are in date.

 tip: some sites will try to charge you a fee for an EHIC.
 If you apply for your EHIC direct from the Government website, it’s free. www.gov.uk/european-health-insurance-card – I was extremely grateful for my EHIC during our recent family holiday to Spiaggia e Mare Holiday Park when I became a running-buffet for mosquitoes.